-Since Farmstrong was launched in 2015 it has become a trusted part of rural life, authentically reflecting the experience and insights of farmers.
+Since Farmstrong was launched in 2015 it has become a trusted part of rural life, authentically reflecting the experience and insights of farmers and growers.
 When launched, Farmstrong aimed to make a difference to lives of 1,000 farmers.
-Now six years on more than 15,000 farmers and growers are attributing an improvement in their wellbeing due to their involvement with Farmstrong.
+Now seven years on more than 15,000 farmers and growers each year are attributing an improvement in their wellbeing due to their involvement with Farmstrong.